LucaG1/LucaG1.github.io/_posts/2024-12-19-On the Combination of Attention and Transducer Models for ASR.md

 ---
-title: On the Combination of Attention and Transducer Models for ASR
+title: On the Combination of Attention and Transducer Models for ASR (Master Thesis)
 date: 2024-12-19 20:00:00 +0100
 categories: [university]
 tags: [thesis, asr]     # TAG names should always be lowercase